amiqat/frontend-nanodegree-feedreader/README.md

 ## Running Test

-To run the tests simply load the html file into the browser
+To run the tests simply load the index.html file into the browser

 ## Test Expectations